SevenHillsSchool/Aditi-s-Inquiry/README.md

 # Aditi-s-Inquiry

 Day 1 - Since I'm still indecisive, I went and searched up for ideas for what I could with Java.
 I came across many interestings things, such as economic applications like an airline reservation system and management systems as well.
 Though I didn't really come across anything on games, I found out that Java is heavily employed in creating Android apps.

+Day 2 - The goals for today were to wrap up brainstorming and get deeper into research, as well as start some of the coding.
+The project will most likely be a simulator or a story game of some sorts.
+Something that I would definitely want to implement in the game is graphics, as it's something I haven't had much exposure to in Java and would be something I could learn more about through this project.
+For the IDE, I decided to use repl.it, as it would make it easier to work on this project from home.
+I will continue documentation through Schoology and Github, as well as updates on Trello.
+Currently, brainstorming is over, and now planning and research are in progress, and will continue on forth while the project is being coded.